 - that the defendant was actively involved in bringing about the lawsuit;

-- that the lawsuit ended in the plaintiff’s favor;
+- that prior action ended in the plaintiff’s favor;

-- that no reasonable person in the defendant’s circumstances would have believed that there were reasonable grounds to bring the lawsuit against the plaintiff;
+- that no reasonable attorney or reasonable person in the defendant’s circumstances would have believed that there were reasonable grounds to bring the underlying action against the plaintiff;

 - that the defendant acted primarily for a purpose other than succeeding on the merits of the claim;